 Waynesburg University’s mission is to educate students to make connections between faith, learning and serving so they might faithfully transform their communities and the world.
-Attending visitation days allows interested students to see the mission and values of Waynesburg University firsthand.
+Attending the University in person for any of these visits allows interested students to see the mission and values of Waynesburg firsthand.

 # # #